-OnePlus 6 Marvel Avengers edition sale begins tomorrow at 12 pm: Prices, offers, etc
+OnePlus 6 Marvel Avengers Limited edition sale today at 12 pm on Amazon India

-OnePlus 6’s Marvel Avengers special edition will be available on a sale that begins May 29.
-The sale will go live from 12 pm, and will offer users the chance to purchase the Avengers edition variant of the OnePlus 6 on Amazon India and the official OnePlus India website.
+OnePlus 6’s Marvel Avengers special edition will be available for sale from today on Amazon India and the OnePlus India website.
+The sale will go live from 12 pm, and will offer users the chance to purchase the Marvel Avengers Limited edition variant of the OnePlus 6.
 In addition, users will receive cashback and No Cost EMI offers.
 Users will also be able to purchase this phone offline from June 3, across retail outlets as well as the company’s Bangalore experience centre.

-The OnePlus 6 Marvel Avengers edition is priced at Rs 44,999 and only comes with 8GB RAM and 256GB on board storage.
-There is no 6GB RAM variant in the Avengers edition.
-Among its specifications, the OnePlus 6 Marvel Avengers edition features a 6.28-inch AMOLED display with a notch over the display, and a screen aspect ratio of 19:9.
+The OnePlus 6 Marvel Avengers Limited edition is priced at Rs 44,999 and only comes in the 8GB RAM and 256GB storage variant.
+There is no 6GB RAM variant in the Avengers Limited edition.
+Among its specifications, the OnePlus 6 Marvel Avengers Limited edition features a 6.28-inch AMOLED display with a notch over the display, and a screen aspect ratio of 19:9.

-This phone is designed with an all-glass body, created from 3D aramid fibre-textured glass, and receives Corning Gorilla Glass protection on both sides.
+This phone is designed with an all-glass body, created from 3D aramid fibre-textured glass, and sports Corning Gorilla Glass protection on both sides.
 OnePlus 6 Marvel Avengers edition is based on OxygenOS over and above Android 8.1 Oreo, and runs the Qualcomm Snapdragon 845 processor.

 This is backed by 8GB RAM and 256GB of internal storage, that is non-expandable.
 This OnePlus phone also gets a 3300mAh battery with Dash Charging support.
-The Avengers edition OnePlus 6 offers facial unlock, and a fingerprint scanner at the back.
+The Avengers Limited edition also offers facial unlock, and a fingerprint scanner at the back.

-For Marvel fans, the OnePlus 6 Marvel Avengers edition gets the OnePlus logo in gold, that is placed below the fingerprint sensor, along with the Marvel Avengers logo on gold, placed at the bottom.
+On the back, the OnePlus 6 Marvel Avengers Limited edition gets the OnePlus logo in gold, that is placed below the fingerprint sensor, along with the Marvel Avengers logo in gold placed at the bottom.
 This phone ships with an Iron Man-based protective case, and an Avenger medal.

 On the camera front, the OnePlus 6 Marvel Avengers edition offers a 16MP + 20MP dual-rear vertically-stacked camera setup, with the 16MP Sony IMX 519 primary sensor providing OIS, EIS and f/1.7 aperture.
 Meanwhile, its 20MP IMX 376K secondary lens offers f/1.7aperture, and is followed by a dual-LED flash below it.
 OnePlus 6 Marvel Avengers edition also houses a 16MP Sony IMX 371 selfie lens with f/2.0 aperture that offers EIS.